 At Iken, further upstream, the little thatched church of St Botolph stands overlooking the surrounding mudflats and marshland.
 Stand here and soak up the peace and beauty of the river or take a walk to the head of the navigation at Snape.

 Snape Maltings overlooking the river is a popular tourist attraction.
-It is the home of Aldeburgh music and offers regular concerts, art exhibitions and good shopping as well as some interesting walks along the river including the Sailors Path which winds its way along the river and across heathland all the way to Aldeburgh.
+It is the home of Aldeburgh music and offers regular concerts, art exhibitions and good shopping as well as some interesting walks along the river including the

 For those with their own boats there is public access to the water at Orford Quay.
 Access is tidal so call the harbour Office on 01394 459950.
 Fees apply and there is a large public car park nearby.
 There is also access at Slaughden Quay, with plenty of parking nearby.
 Access is tidal so contact Upsons and Co (local boatyard) on 01728 453047